opendocsg/slw-judgments-backfill/2014_SGHC_214/report.md

 38     If the arranger has taken active steps to prevent the detection of the offence or has put in place measures designed to deceive an inquisitive third party into thinking that the marriage is legitimate, that could be an aggravating factor that warrants a more severe sentence.

-39     This is a function of the amount of planning that has gone into the commission of the offence (see _Public Prosecutor v Fernando Payagala Waduge Malitha Kumar_ [2007] 2 SLR(R) 334 at [42]).
+39     This is a function of the amount of planning that has gone into the commission of the offence (see _Public Prosecutor v Fernando Payagala Waduge Malitha Kumar_ <span class="citation">[2007] 2 SLR(R) 334</span> at [42]).
 However, it is important to recognise that evidence of planning, on its own, does not always justify a harsher sentence.

 40     Rather, planning is typically considered an aggravating factor when it points to the existence of a _considered_ intention to perpetrate the offence which in turn justifies a harsher sentence.
 Intention, in the context of sentencing, is important.
 At one end of the spectrum are offences which have been planned with deliberation; on the other end are those which are the result of a “spur of the moment” decision (see Andrew Ashworth, _Sentencing and Criminal Justice_ (Cambridge University Press, 5th Ed, 2010) (“ _Sentencing and Criminal Justice_ ”) at p 148).